benjaminmillertx/aiportfolio/self-driving-car/computer vision/README.md

 # TODO:

 - Run the file "1_image_threshold.py", I recommend to use the Python debugger to understand how the thresholding operation works
-- Open Webots by double clicking the file "Self-Driving-Cars/words/city.wbt"
+- Open Webots by double clicking the file "city.wbt"
 - Run the code the file "_camera_pid.py" as it is to ensure that everything works and make sure that you understand the logic behind it
 - Go to the file "_computer_vision/utils.py"
 - Remove the content of function "calculate_normalized_average_col" by leaving it as: